priyanka903/UMBC-DATA606-Capstone/docs/Proposal.md

 ### Research Questions
 - Discover the hidden patterns in the fraudulent transactions that can be utilized for better detection.
 - What all attributes play significant role in fraudulent transactions?
-- Does amount attibute have the imporantance in fraud transaction./
+- Does amount/type of transaction attibute have the imporantance in fraud transaction.
 - Identify which machine learning algorithms or models are most effective in identifying fraudulent transactions.

 ## Data